EuroTeQ Collider winter semester 22/23

 Who is behind this challenge?

 ENVELON offers an innovative system for solar active façades under the umbrella of the multinational Grenzebach Group.
-Since its founding, a team of experienced experts from various fields of automation as well as the glass and solar industries have been working together on a common vision: to provide Germany, Europe, and the world with technology that will make it possible to generate sustainable energy directly on buildings over the long term.
+Since its founding, a team of experienced experts from various fields, including automation and the glass and solar industries, has been working together on a shared vision: to provide Germany, Europe, and the world with technology that will enable the long-term generation of sustainable energy directly on buildings.
 In this context, we blend tradition and innovation to deliver products and services of the highest quality and performance –we deliberately produce our façade panels in Hamlar, in the Donau-Ries region of Bavaria.
 As a family business with strong convictions, we are therefore bringing the solar industry back to Germany and offering a flexible system “Made in Germany” – combined with an experienced and highly skilled network of international partners.

 Desired Impact

-The aim of the challenge is to generate a policy paper and provide guidance on the use of vertical photovoltaics for more sustainable renewableenergy.
+The challenge aims to generate a policy paper and provide guidance on the use of vertical photovoltaics for more sustainable renewable energy.

 Skills needed/recommended

 Any background from engineering to sociology is suitable for this project.
-We are looking for a diverse team with both technical and non-technical backgrounds
+We are seeking a diverse team with a mix of technical and non-technical backgrounds.

 Relevant considerations for the challenge/theme:

-The challenge should create a strong summary of the current situation, provide recommendations for a better future utilization of solar facades, and finally propose a policy paper to promote vertical and other photovoltaic systems optimized for a stable grid and energy supply.
+The challenge should create a strong summary of the current situation, provide recommendations for improved future utilization of solar facades, and ultimately propose a policy paper to promote vertical and other photovoltaic systems optimized for a stable grid and energy supply.

 Relevant links